 Aloe (aloe vera)

 It is a houseplant.
 Aloe vera gel is prepared from the leaf pulp.
 Aloe juice is an exudate from the outer skin of the leaves.
-Six hundred gram to 1000 g of gel powder brings about 6-44 mg/dL fall in FBS and 0.4% to 0.7% fall in HbA1C[29].
+And 600 to 1000 g of gel powder brings about 6-44 mg/dL fall in FBS and 0.4% to 0.7% fall in HbA1C[29].
 The active compound acemannan is a mucopolysaccharide.

 Vijayasar (pterocarpus)

 It is found as a component of many herbal products.
 The dose is 1-4 g of bark powder.
 A flexible dose open trial by Indian Council of Medical Research[30], 2-4 g/d Vijayasar, brought down blood glucose to the target range in 67 (69%) of 97 patients by 3-mo treatment.
-Fall in FBS, PPBS and HbA1c were by 32 mg/dL, 45 mg/dL and 0.4%, respectively.
+FBS, PPBS and HbA1c were decreased by 32 mg/dL, 45 mg/dL and 0.4%, respectively.
 No side effects were reported.
-In an RCT by Maurya et al[29] efficacy of aloe vera, vijayasar and their combination were compared to 1 mg of glimepiride.
-It was found that aloe (FBS reduction by 43 mg/dL) and vijayasar (by 43 mg/dL) show synergism (by 54 mg/dL) for blood glucose control, but they are inferior to glimepiride (by 72 mg/dL).
+In an RCT by Maurya et al[29] , efficacy of aloe vera, vijayasar and their combination was compared to 1 mg of glimepiride.
+It was found that aloe (FBS reduction by 43 mg/dL) and vijayasar (by 43 mg/dL) showed synergism (by 54 mg/dL) for blood glucose control, but they were inferior to glimepiride (by 72 mg/dL).
 Its active principle epicatechin augments insulin release by increasing the cyclic adenosine monophosphate level.
 Flatulence has been reported; otherwise it is safe.
 It can be concluded that supplementation of 4g powder can be considered for the treatment diabetes.

 Fenugreek (trigonella)

-It is a short lived plant and used for texture, flavour and colour of food.
+It is a short lived plant and used for texture, flavor and color of food.
 Its health-promoting effect is outlined in Ayurvedic medicine.
 Usual dose is 1-100 g of seed extract powder.
 Its active compound amino acid 4-hydroxy isoleucine stimulates glucose induced insulin secretion from the perfused pancreas in vitro.
-The human trial showed fall in FBS range from 15-41 mg/dL, fall in HbA1C from 0.2% to 1.46% and HOMA-IR from 0.44 to 0.68.
+The human trial showed a decrease in FBS range from 15 to 41 mg/dL, a decrease in HbA1C from 0.2% to 1.46% and HOMA-IR from 0.44 to 0.68.
 Singh et al[31] from India compared 500 mg fenugreek with 5 mg glipizide in 60 diabetes patients.
 The patients were randomized into three groups.
 They received either fenugreek seed extract 500 mg twice a day, glipizide 5 mg once daily, or a combination of glipizide 2.5 mg and fenugreek seed extract 500 mg once daily for 3 mo.
 It was found that both had significant effect on glycemic control.
 Glipizide monotherapy was more efficacious (mean FBS fall 58 mg/dL) in controlling hyperglycema than fenugreek monotherapy (mean FBS fall 41 mg/dL).
-However it is fenugreek which reduced glycemia and dyslipidemia simultaneously and so this plant deserves a place in the management of metabolic syndrome.
-Another RCT from China[32] showed that 2 g of fenugreek powder when added to patients with uncontrolled blood glucose who were already on sulfonylurea for more than one year can further reduced mean FBS by 33 mg/dL and HbA1C by 1.46%.
-Similarly when added on metformin it can further reduced blood glucose by 10 mg/dL[33].
+However, it is fenugreek which reduced glycemia and dyslipidemia simultaneously and so this plant deserves a place in the management of metabolic syndrome.
+Another RCT from China[32] showed that 2 g of fenugreek powder when added to patients with uncontrolled blood glucose who were already on sulfonylurea for more than one year can further reduce the mean FBS by 33 mg/dL and HbA1C by 1.46%.
+Similarly, when added to metformin, it can further reduceblood glucose by 10 mg/dL[33].
 Indeed it can be an add-on remedy for DM.

 Bael (aegle)